All Episodes

 So we hopefully will be voting on the map soon.

-The only problems are we should we should have voted on this by now, but the Texas House Rhino leadership has been giving the Democrats motions to extend their time.
+But the Texas House Rhino leadership has been giving the Democrats motions to extend their time.

-But the good news is I do think we're probably going to be voting here in very short order.
+But the good news is, I do think we're probably going to be voting here in very short order.

 In fact, I may have to drop any second to do that.

-But the bad news is that even after all the talk about arrests, no Democrats were arrested, no seats were vacated, they're all here.
+But the bad news is that even after all of the talk about arrests, no Democrats were arrested, no seats were vacated, they're all here.

-The map that was filed by the leadership down here only has five new Republican seats, and believe me, five is definitely better than nothing.
+The map that was filed by the leadership down here only has five new Republican seats.

-we should have gotten this done by now, but I think we should have added at least one more Republican seat for every week the Democrats were gone.
+We should have gotten this done by now, but I think we should have added at least one more Republican seat for every week the Democrats were gone.

 So it's a little bit of a disappointment that we're only adding five and not at least seven.